ZayneLiu/Librarian/README.md

 ### Report can be found at [here](./Report.md)
+# A Cross-platform Full-text Search Engine for Local Filesystem

 # Note to self: The process of finding better solutions
 - Abandon Electron for Node.js API